Jscherbe/frontend/docs-src/content/sass/base/color/index.md

-Prints color-context styles as base classes (top of stylesheet)
+Outputs color-context styles as base classes (top of stylesheet)